mtrupkin/AP_ItemViewerService/documentation/Technologies-Overview.md

 ## Third Party Libraries

 ### Amazon Web Services Java SDK
-The Amazon Web Services (AWS) Java SDK is used to connect to the AWS S3 service.
-It is used for authentication, and S3 file information and downloads.
+The Amazon Web Services (AWS) Java SDK is used to connect to the AWS ECS and EC2 services so the diagnostic API can display diagnostics for all instances of the Item Viewer running in a ECS cluster.

-### Apache Commons
-The Apache Commons IO library is used in the data access layer to take the file stream provided by the AWS Java SDK S3 client and write the file to disk.
-It is used to transfer and delete files when updating the content on the local file system.

 ### Logback Classic
 Logback classic is the logging framework used by the Iris.